bGZo/soul/pages/galgame.md

   - Then I know there is rating system for arts, expecially R18 game, which I almost have no education to [[sex]].
 So I was addiacted in it deeper, and then find it's nothing if the story is bad.
   - A lot of things happened in [[China]] Internet, such as the policy is changed (to be more restrict, filling with recopy, report ( ((6463a921-47df-47b6-b7e6-971bee380898)) ) and sell again), Zh-Hans-Translation group disbanded appear more and more (See ((64625a01-b388-4404-91a9-baf438852bfe))).
   - Simply speaking, the whole market is exposed outside and turned to legal.
 Things is not turn good way to develop, because the rule of [[censor]] is not public.
 So I never touched a domestic galgame till now, because I don't think how deep in some topic they could reach, and that matters.
-  - Yet the most friendly platform is [[Steam]], but they have the censor as well, including child porn or something else, which is different with [[Japan]].
+  - Yet the most friendly platform is [[steam]], but they have the censor as well, including child porn or something else, which is different with [[Japan]].
 I doubt, does it make sense?
 I don't know.
 I just dream a platform, which could give me all I want.
 But seemly it's just a dream.
 (See ((6463bf85-9f47-43a8-b65f-047dc1e2ebdf)))
   - In broad strokes, I devided it into two categories now, althougt they have more details.
-(See ((64625a01-1706-4e5d-ba30-e303492e8e84))) #.ol
+(See ((64625a01-1706-4e5d-ba30-e303492e8e84))) \#.ol
     - [[galgame/jerk-off]] (See [[hentai]] details)
     - [[galgame/god]]
 - ## HOW